dannyramasawmy/Hydrophone-Directivity/README.md

 # Hydrophone-Directivity
-This small toolbox contains simple functions for modelling hydrophone directivity and estimating the effective element area.
+This small toolbox contains simple functions for modelling hydrophone directivity and could be used to estimate the effective element area.
 These are the rigid-baffle (RB), unbaffled (UB), soft-baffled (SB) and rigid-piston (RP) models [1,2].
 Please read references [1] and [2] for more detailed information about their use cases and limitations.

 ## Contact
 - **Author** - Danny Ramasawmy